asiripanich/microsim-disability/Rmd/simulate-states.md

 }
 ```

-Assuming that our `prediction` looks like the following:
+Assuming that our input in `prediction` looks like the following:

 ``` r
 my_prediction <-